-^{2.} The BBC Agreement is the Agreement dated 25 January 1996 between Her Majesty's Secretary of State for National Heritage (now the Secretary of State for Culture, Media and Sport) and the British Broadcasting Corporation as amended by the Amendment dated 4 December 2003 (or any replacement thereof).
+3. The BBC Agreement is the Agreement dated July 2006 between Her Majesty's Secretary of State for Culture, Media and Sport and the British Broadcasting Corporation as may be amended from time to time.

 Although a link included in the service may lead to features outside of that service which are not regulated by Ofcom, the provision of access to those features by, for instance, the inclusion of a link, is within the control of the broadcaster and so within Ofcom's remit.
 Ofcom may therefore require such a link or facility to be removed where Ofcom has concerns, in the light of its statutory duties and, in particular, the standards objectives set out in section 319 of the Act, about the material to which it leads.
 In any event, the transition from broadcaster to third-party control must be clear to the viewer, so as to manage both audience expectations regarding the material to which they are being led and the risk to the broadcaster of being found in breach of this Code (for example Rules 1.2 and 2.1).